MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/projectCommon/projectServiceAutomation/ProjectTeamMemberSignUp.md

 ---
-title: ProjectTeamMemberSignUp - Common Data Model | Microsoft Docs
+title: ProjectTeamMemberSignUp in projectServiceAutomation - Common Data Model | Microsoft Docs
 description: Entity used to capture all resources that have applied for open position on projects.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Project Team Member Sign-Up (Deprecated in v3.0)
+# Project Team Member Sign-Up (Deprecated in v3.0) in projectServiceAutomation

 Entity used to capture all resources that have applied for open position on projects.